HarisMajeed05/Footfall-counter-Yolo/README.md

 **Model choice**, roughly fastest → most accurate: `yolo11n` < `yolo11s` < `yolo11m` (default) < `yolo11l` < `rtdetr-l` < `yolo11x`.
 Larger/more accurate models are significantly slower on CPU — benchmark on your own hardware before committing to one for production use.

-## Roadmap

-- [ ] Multiple counting lines for separate entry/exit gates
-- [ ] CSV export of every crossing event with a timestamp
-- [ ] Streamlit dashboard UI as an alternative to the CLI + preview window
-- [ ] Benchmark script to compare model/imgsz tradeoffs automatically